vavrusa/ljdns/warp/README.md

 # Warp

 Warp is a DNS router that chains various DNS services together.
 It allows you to build server combining load-balancer, proxy and authoritative server in one package.
 Or caching recursive server.
 Or an edge-side DNS filter.
-It runs either in NGINX [OpenResty][openresty] or stand-alone.
+It runs either stand-alone, or atop NGINX / [OpenResty][openresty] to leverage its non-blocking I/O, good performance, and familiarity with its operations.

-Instead of building another application server, Warp can live on top of existing server - such as NGINX, and leverage its nonblocking I/O, good performance, and operational familiarity.

-Unlike load balancers, it also provides cutting-edge DNS features, such as RFC7873 DNS Cookies, Response Rate Limiting, DNS-over-TLS, TCP pipelining, out-of-order processing, and long-lived connections for proxying.
+Unlike pure load balancers, it provides cutting-edge DNS features, such as RFC7873 DNS Cookies, Response Rate Limiting, DNS-over-TLS, TCP pipelining, out-of-order processing, and long-lived connections for proxying.
 It also allows running performance-critical application logic directly on edge, to e.g. serve "hot" zones directly, and proxy others.

 Unlike middleware servers, it has good performance and advanced load-balancing features (traffic shaping, RTT tracking, weighted origin pools, shunting of abuse traffic).

-Warp is somewhere in between - it's able to replace either of those, however its purpose is to keep your existing infrastructure in place, and supercharge it.
+Warp is somewhere in between - able to replace either of those, or supercharge an existing DNS infrastructure with modern DNS features and filtering.

 ## Installation